evcxr/evcxr/evcxr/README.md

 to try using this crate for something else, drop me an email, or file an issue on the repository and we can figure out your use case.

+## MSRV

+See .github/workflows/ci.yml for the current minimum supported rust version.
+Generally rare that we support much older versions than the latest stable, since
+- mostly because our upstream dependencies make use of new rust features pretty quickly after they stabalize.

 ## How it works

 See [how it works](HOW_IT_WORKS.md)